-It is also provided - in line with the recommendations of the Corporate Governance Code - that unless otherwise decided in accordance with a reasoned opinion expressed by the board of directors, Enel's chief executive officer may not hold the role of director of another company with listed shares outside the Enel Group and where one of Enel's directors acts as chief executive officer (referred to as an "interlocking directorate").
+It is also expressly provided - in line with the recommendations of the Corporate Governance Code - that unless otherwise decided in accordance with a reasoned opinion expressed by the board of directors, Enel's chief executive officer may not hold the role of director of another company with listed shares outside the Enel Group and where one of Enel's directors acts as chief executive officer (referred to as an "interlocking directorate").

-On the basis of the information provided by the directors of the Company upon implementation of the aforesaid policy - and taking into account the inquiry carried out by the board of directors most recently in January 2015 - the number of offices that each of Enel's directors currently holds in the boards of directors or boards of statutory auditors of other companies of significant size is compatible with the limit established under such policy.
+On the basis of the information provided by the directors of the Company upon implementation of the aforesaid policy - and taking into account the inquiry carried out by the board of directors most recently in February 2016 - the number of offices that each of Enel's directors currently holds in the boards of directors or boards of statutory auditors of other companies of significant size is compatible with the limit established under such policy.

-1.10 Evaluation of the functioning of the board of directors and its committees
+1.10 Evaluation of the functioning of the Board of Directors and its Committees

-Towards the end of 2014, the board of directors, with the assistance of Management Search S.r.l., a specialized consultancy firm which does not have any other professional or business relationships with Enel or the other companies belonging to the Enel Group, began - and completed in February 2015 - an evaluation of the size, composition, and functioning of the board itself and its committees (board review), in compliance with the most advanced corporate governance practices followed abroad that have been adopted under the Corporate Governance Code.
-This board review follows similar initiatives that have been conducted on an annual basis by the board of directors starting in 2004.
+Towards the end of 2015, the board of directors, with the assistance of Management Search S.r.l., a specialized consultancy firm which does not have any other professional or business relationships with Enel or with the other companies belonging to the Enel Group, began - and completed in March 2016 - an evaluation of the size, composition, and functioning of the board itself and its committees (board review), in compliance with the most advanced corporate governance practices followed abroad that have been adopted under the Corporate Governance Code.
+This board review follows similar initiatives that have been conducted on an annual basis by the board of directors since 2004.

-The board review was conducted by means of a questionnaire filled out by each member of the board of directors, followed by individual interviews performed by the consultancy firm, in order to carry out an in-depth analysis of the most important issues.
-In particular, the questionnaire and the interviews concerned: (i) the structure and composition of the board of directors; (ii) the organization and conduct of board meetings, with particular regard to the thoroughness and promptness of the related information flows and the decision-making processes followed; (iii) the frequency, contents and usefulness of the induction activities as well as the strategic annual summit; (iv) the role played by the chairman and the relationships between the board of directors, the chief executive officer and the top management; (v) the participation of the board of directors in the definition of strategic objectives; (vi) the perception on the efficiency and effectiveness of the internal control and risk management system; (vii) the composition and functioning of the committees and the effectiveness of their activities in supporting the board of directors.
+The board review was conducted by means of a questionnaire filled out by each member of the board of directors, followed by individual interviews performed by the consultancy firm, in order to carry out an in-depth analysis of the most important issues; the members of the board of statutory auditors were also involved in this activity, as observers, in order to enrich the board of directors' evaluation process with an additional point of view.

+In particular, the questionnaire and the interviews concerned: (i) the structure and composition of the board of directors; (ii) the organization and conduct of board meetings, with particular regard to the thoroughness and promptness of the related information flows and the decision-making processes followed; (iii) the frequency, contents and usefulness of the induction activities, as well as the strategic annual summit; (iv) the role played by the chairman and the relationships between the board of directors, the chief executive officer and the top management; (v) the participation of the board of directors in defining strategic objectives; (vi) the perception on the efficiency and effectiveness of the internal control and risk management system; (vii) the composition and functioning of the committees and the effectiveness of their activities in supporting the board of directors.

-In the context of the board review process, the consulting firm also reviewed the corporate documentation (consisting mainly of the minutes of the board of directors' meetings and committee meetings, in order to verify that the practices followed by such bodies complied with the legal framework applicable to the Company and the internal rules adopted by the Company), as well as a benchmarking analysis for comparison with other primary listed Italian and foreign companies concerning the modalities in which the board review is conducted, the level of transparency in disclosing to the market the relevant results and the composition of the board of directors.
+Within the board review process, the consulting firm also reviewed the corporate documentation consisting mainly of the minutes of the board of directors' meetings and committee meetings, in order to verify that the practices followed by such bodies complied with the legal framework applicable to the Company and the internal rules adopted by the Company; the consulting firm also conducted a benchmarking analysis, which compared Enel with other leading listed Italian and foreign companies with regard to the modalities in which the board review is conducted, the level of transparency in disclosing the relevant results to the market and the composition and functioning of the board of directors.